Advanced Appraisal Essentials

 Instructors: Bill Silberstein, Mark Weston

 Qualified appraisals are the lynchpin of the process that allows landowners to benefit from federal income, estate and state tax incentives flowing from the donation of a conservation easement.
-A poorly supported appraisal, whether fraudulent or merely sloppy, damages the integrity of a conservation easement transaction regardless of the conservation values involved.
+A poorly supported or abusive appraisal, whether fraudulent or merely sloppy, damages the integrity of a conservation easement transaction regardless of the conservation values involved.
 It also damages the reputation of the land trust involved in the transaction, risks violating the public trust, and may reduce support for conservation in general.

 Access to this recording is subject to availability of the AdobeConnect service.